Extracting the low-energy constant $L_0^r$ at three flavors from pion-kaon scattering: Abstract

 \section{Abstract}

-Based on our analysis of the contributions from the connected and disconnected contraction diagrams to the pion-kaon scattering amplitude, we provide the first determination of the low-energy constant $L_0^r$ in SU$(4|1)$ Partially-Quenched Chiral Perturbation Theory from data of the Extended Twisted Mass Collaboration, $L_0^r = 0.51(26)\cdot 10^{-3}$ at $\mu=1$~GeV.
+Based on our analysis of the contributions from the connected and disconnected contraction diagrams to the pion-kaon scattering amplitude, we provide the first determination of the only free low-energy constant at $\mathcal{O}(p^4)$, known as $L_0^r$, in SU$(4|1)$ Partially-Quenched Chiral Perturbation Theory using the data from the Extended Twisted Mass Collaboration, $L_0^r(\mu=M_\rho) = 0.77(20)(25)(7)(7)(2)\cdot 10^{-3}$.
+The theory uncertainties originate from the unphysical scattering length, the physical low-energy constants, the higher-oder chiral corrections, the (lattice) meson masses and the pion decay constant, respectively.